lostoli/python-binance/README.rst

   JSON dictionary key names, error codes, etc.) are added and those constants that were already present are more sensibly organised.
-- Migration toward a coroutine-based websocket framework called websockets and away from the car fire that is twisted has begun.
+- Migration toward a coroutine-based websocket framework called websockets and away from the car fire that is Twisted has begun.
 - New convenience methods have been added to binance.Client.

 For all changes, just look at the git history.